Keren, Eritrea: 20th century

 The coming of Italians from the coastal area was followed by the emigration of thousands of Arabs, Jews, Greeks and Armenians to the region.
 Majority of those migrants were engaged in trade activities especially the Greeks, and as a result a Greek church was built in Keren.
 Between 1906 and 1916, the Italians constructed the Administration building, by Feyorcardo Vitorio.
 This building was built at the times known as to be the town's modernization period.
 Jacobo Givonti, an Italian businessman constructed the present Commercial Bank in 1916.
 Cinema Impero and the residential complexes in the area were constructed in the same year, 1916.
 Later with the rise of fascism in Italy, Caza Del Fache and Caza Del Majori were constructed in 1920 to be the recreation and residential buildings, respectively for the Italian settlers in the town.

 In 1911, the railroad was constructed to connect Asmara and Massawa which later continued to reach the town of Keren, and in 1918 a train station was constructed in Keren.
 In 1920, the train station started to render service to the inhabitants of the area which resulted to the expansion of the agricultural activities by the local inhabitants in the area.
 The establishment of the railroad and train station also made vital contribution to the town's growth.
+In 1938, Keren had approximately 9,700 inhabitants.
+The town had a telegraph office, a cinema, hotels, a Catholic seminary, schools, and administrative buildings.
+Colonial settlers received large areas around Keren as agricultural concessions for the cultivation of sisal, tobacco, coffee, fruits, and vegetables—such as at Maryam De'arit in Keren and at nearby Elabered.